pallemannen/hass-multiscrape-xfinity-gateway/README.md

   unavailable
 {% endif %}
 ```
-and choose "Timestamp" as the device class.
+into the state field and choose "Timestamp" as the device class.